-Fund information on 31 October 2024
+Fund information on 31 May 2025

-Fund size R28.4bn
+Fund size R28.5bn

-Number of units 1 697 806 854
+Number of units 1 593 225 190

 Price (net asset value per unit) R1.00

-Monthly yield at month end 0.73
+Monthly yield at month end 0.67

-Fund weighted average coupon (days) 65.06
+Fund weighted average coupon (days) 87.63

-Fund weighted average maturity (days) 103.66
+Fund weighted average maturity (days) 106.04

 Class U

-- Prior to the inception of this class of the Fund (2 July 2020) the performance and risk measures are calculated using the A class performance of the Fund. - 2.
+- 1. The performance and risk measures prior to inception of the U Class of the Fund (2 July 2020) are calculated using the performance of the A Class of the Fund. - 2.
 The current benchmark is the Alexander Forbes Short Term Fixed Interest (STeFI) 3-month Index.
-From inception to 31 March 2003, the benchmark was the Alexander Forbes 3-Month Deposit Index.
-From 1 April 2003 to 31 October 2011, the benchmark was the Domestic Fixed Interest Money Market Collective Investment Scheme sector excluding the Allan Gray Money Market Fund.
-From 1 November 2011 to 19 August 2024, the benchmark was the Alexander Forbes Short Term Fixed Interest (STeFI) Composite Index.
-Performance as calculated by Allan Gray as at 31 October 2024.
+From inception to 31 March 2003, the benchmark was the Alexander Forbes 3-Month Deposit Index, From 1 April 2003 to 31 October 2011, the benchmark was the Domestic Fixed Interest Money Market Collective Investment Scheme sector excluding the Allan Gray Money Market Fund, From 1 November 2011 to 19 August 2024, the benchmark was the Alexander Forbes Short Term Fixed Interest (STeFI) Composite Index.
+Performance as calculated by Allan Gray as at 31 May 2025.
 Source: Bloomberg. - 3.
-This is based on the latest numbers published by IRESS as at 30 September 2024. - 4.
+CPI inflation has been calculated based on the most recent rebased values from Stats SA, reflecting the data as at 30 April 2025 (source: IRESS). - 4.
 The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
 The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 These are the highest or lowest consecutive 12-month returns since inception.
 This is a measure of how much the Fund and the benchmark returns have varied per rolling 12-month period.
 The Fund's highest annual return occurred during the 12 months ended 31 July 2003 and the benchmark's occurred during the 12 months ended 31 July 2003.
 The Fund's lowest annual return occurred during the 12 months ended 31 October 2021 and the benchmark's occurred during the 12 months ended 31 October 2021.
 All rolling 12-month figures for the Fund and the benchmark are available from our Client Service Centre on request.